 This step is therefore essential, do not launch into the redesign of your WordPress site without local testing first.

-For my practical case I started with a blank WordPress but I could (should) also have made a local duplication of the site to be redesigned because it allows to discover some conflicts with existing plugins for example.
+For my practical case I started with a blank WordPress but I could (should) also have made a local duplication of the site to be redesigned because this allows to discover some conflicts with existing plugins for example.

 The environment is unique to each site and there are never any surprises.

-It worked well for me, but it can be a double-edged sword: imagine if you have hundreds of articles that you have created via the page builder and it deletes your texts and images when you deactivate it, that would be terrible!
+It worked well for me but it can be a double-edged sword: imagine if you have hundreds of articles that you have created via the page builder and it deletes your texts and images when you deactivate it, that would be terrible!